clark-pan/Symbols_WDYK/script.md

 ## Descriptor ##

-They take an optional descriptor argument, which is used purely for labelling and debugging purposes.
+The symbol function take an optional descriptor argument, which is used purely for labelling and debugging purposes.

 ## Unique ##